sreeevt16-ui/aws-glue-starter-project/README.md

-reate the AWS Glue job
+Create the AWS Glue job

 Go to: